 When you move to a new state, one of the first things you want to do is to make an appointment at your local Department of Motor Vehicles (DMV).
 Typically, the DMV in your new state will require you to fill out an application, prove your identity and residency, pay a fee and surrender your old ID.

 You cannot have a license in two states.
 States forbid carrying multiple licenses because two licenses would allow drivers to use their second license if their other one was suspended or restricted.
-Again, states reference the National Driver Registry, so you’ll be unable to procure a driver’s license in two states.
+Again, states reference the National Driver Registry, so you cannot procure a driver’s license in two states.